-PS5: Unnecessarily reserving resources to provide mobility support to nodes that do not need such support
+PS5: Unnecessary mobility support to nodes that do not need it

 IP mobility support is not always required, and not every parameter of mobility context is always used.
 For example, some applications do not need a stable IP address during a handover to maintain session continuity.
 Sometimes, the entire application session runs while the terminal does not change the point of attachment.
 Besides, some sessions, e.g. SIP-based sessions, can handle mobility at the application layer and hence do not need IP mobility support; it is then more efficient to deactivate IP mobility support for such sessions.